MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 For addition help configuring the Visual Studio Code environment, see [https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/](https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/)

-## Task 1: Create a console app and a class file for the `Person` class
+## Task 1: Create a console app and `Customer` class

+In this task, you create a console app, add a `Customer` class to the project, and then create class definition for the `Customer` class that includes public fields and a parameterless constructor.

 Use the following steps to complete this section of the exercise: